-BSAs.
-In general, no taxable income is realized by a participant upon the grant of a BSA.
-Rather, at the time of exercise of the BSA, the participant will recognize ordinary income for income tax purposes in an amount equal to the excess, if any, of the fair market value of the ordinary shares purchased over the sum of (a) the exercise price and (b) the Subscription Price (paid at grant, see above).
-The participant's tax basis in any ordinary shares received upon exercise of a BSA will be the fair market value of the ordinary shares on the date of exercise, and if the shares are later sold or exchanged, then the difference between the amount received upon such sale or exchange and the fair market value of such shares on the date of exercise will generally be taxable as long-term or short-term capital gain or loss (if the shares are a capital asset of the participant) depending upon the length of time such shares were held by the participant.
+Warrants.
+In general, no taxable income is realized by a participant upon the grant of a warrant.
+Rather, at the time of exercise of the warrant, the participant will recognize ordinary income for income tax purposes in an amount equal to the excess, if any, of the fair market value of the Ordinary Shares purchased over the sum of (a) the exercise price and (b) the Subscription Price (paid at grant, see above).
+The participant's tax basis in any Ordinary Shares received upon exercise of a warrant will be the fair market value of the Ordinary Shares on the date of exercise, and if the shares are later sold or exchanged, then the difference between the amount received upon such sale or exchange and the fair market value of such shares on the date of exercise will generally be taxable as long-term or short-term capital gain or loss (if the shares are a capital asset of the participant) depending upon the length of time such shares were held by the participant.